calvenjs/NLP-Influencers-Analysis/README.md

 2. First, we will quantity the engagement rate of a post by adding up the number of comments and likes and dividing the sum by the number of followers.
 Next, we’ll create a new column to store hyperlinks from the post.
 This feature will be used in conjunction with NLP to identify sponsored posts.
 ### Tagging
 1. We will Load the NLP model and retrieve and list of stop_words
-2. Clean caption by changing all words to lowercase and removing and character that is not alphanumeric.
-Tokenize each word for entities tagging.
+2. Preprocess the text by cleaning caption by changing all words to lowercase and removing and character that is not alphanumeric.
+Tokenize each word for entities tagging and
 3. Remove Emoji and duplicates.
 Tag the possible sponsor based on the spacy Named Entity Recognition package, links and hashtag.
-4. Drop all non sponsored posts and rearrange the column for ease of viewing.
 ### Natural Language Processing
 1. NER
 2. Topic Modelling